Mosaic artwork by Laura Robbins

 She placed a folder on the desk and gave him a playful girlish smile.
 "You say that as if I'm holding a gun to your head."
 She rooted about in a drawer.

 Kunam grinned.
 Aren't you?
-He pulled out the new personalized checkbook that the bank had issued for his dollar account.
+He pulled out the new personalized checkbook the bank had issued for his dollar account.

 Angela opened a compact case, brought out a Cartier pen, and straightened up.
 Kunam imagined running his hands over her curves and his breathing quickened.